ibioChile/VidalLab/Pipelines/Tomato_GRNs_repository/Readme.md

 ### 📚 Usage & Contribution

 We invite researchers to explore and adapt these pipelines for their own analyses.
-If you find this resource helpful, please **cite the associated publication** and feel free to open issues or pull requests for improvements and collaborations.
+📜If you find this resource helpful, please **cite our associated publication** and feel free to open issues or pull requests for improvements and collaborations.

 ---